-My inspection of the main roof covering to the building and mutual chimney stacks was observed from ground level only.
-This was severely restricted, due to the height of the building and boundary constraints.
+Externally, my inspection of the main roof covering to the building and mutual chimney stacks was observed from ground level only.
+This was restricted in part due to the height of the building and boundary constraints.
 No inspection of the rear roof pitch could be observed.
-Only a very limited inspection of the front roof pitch was observed from a distance and therefore I cannot comment on areas unseen.
+Flat roof details were not fully visible for inspection.
+I can therefore not comment on areas unseen.